disastrid/instruments_lab/docs/_research/culture.md

 We could also appreciate different socio-cultural influences linked to makers’ techno-musical backgrounds.
 For instance, musicians active in different contexts and with different techno-musical skills offered almost opposite views on what is "original and unconventional" in digital instrument design.

 - A. P. McPherson and G. Lepri.
-[Beholden to Our Tools: Negotiating with Technology while Sketching Digital Instruments.](http://instrumentslab.org/data/giacomo/BeholdenToOurTools.pdf) Proc.
-New Interfaces for Musical Expression, Royal Birmingham Conservatoire, Birmingham, UK.
+[Beholden to Our Tools: Negotiating with Technology while Sketching Digital Instruments.](http://instrumentslab.org/data/giacomo/BeholdenToOurTools.pdf) Proc. of the New Interfaces for Musical Expression conference, Royal Birmingham Conservatoire, Birmingham, UK.
 2020.
 - G. Lepri.
-[Sonification as Negotiation - Learning from Translation Studies.](http://instrumentslab.org/data/giacomo/Sonification_as_Negotiation.pdf) Proc.
-Sound and Music Computing (SMC), University of Turin - Polytechnic School and Conservatorio di Musica G. Verdi, Turin, Italy.
+[Sonification as Negotiation - Learning from Translation Studies.](http://instrumentslab.org/data/giacomo/Sonification_as_Negotiation.pdf) Proc. of the Sound and Music Computing conference, University of Turin - Polytechnic School and Conservatorio di Musica G. Verdi, Turin, Italy.
 2020.
 - G. Lepri and A. P. McPherson.
 'Embrace the Weirdness: Negotiating Values Inscribed into Music Technology' - Computer Music Journal.
 Forthcoming.

 ___